-Surgeries that were once performed only in a hospital or surgery centers are becoming more common in converted examining rooms and surgical suites in physicians' offices.
+Surgeries that were once performed only in a hospital or surgery centers are becoming more common in converted exam rooms and surgical suites in physicians' offices.

-Many of these procedures require general anesthesia or intravenous (IV) sedation.
+Many of these procedures require general anesthesia or IV sedation.
 Yet, in some states, there are few standards, regulations, or accreditation requirements for surgeries performed in physician offices.

 Without the same safety regulations as hospital surgery, office-based surgeries could cause serious complications.
 There have been reports of deaths resulting from the following situations: